oaszaman/yearlycolortrends/notes.md

 culture
 4. Color code it so it stands out.
 5. For the NYFW & LFW add the paragraph on why those colors were chosen

+Layout
+1. User is greeted and told exactly what the program does
+2. Asks user for input regarding years or if they want all years
+3. User puts their choice and then it asks if its for the yearly colors or NYFW and/or LFW
+4. User chooses
+5. User gets back the info regarding it.

+Classes
+1. Colors
+2. CLI
+3. Scraper
+4.